JiuRanYa/type-challenges-helper/README.md

 Beta testing...Not to use

+This tool relays on your network.
+It will fetch files from github.
+You will recive a empty folder if your network is bad, error message is going to  implement.

 Provide helpe when you using type-challenge to prictice.

 Enable you to use [type-challenge](https://github.com/type-challenges/type-challenges) in vscode or other editor tool.